4 Minute Read

 I'd suggest that rather than try to push things with either your wife, or the other woman, you just let things settle down.
 Go ahead and move out.
 Give yourself some space and time to figure out what's really the best thing for you.

 One thing I know from working with married men having affairs is that you're really going to have to work hard not to pursue one or both of these women.
 The potential loss of both of them, and realization that you could end up all alone, could propel you to pursue them when the best thing maybe just to sit still.

-Men in the middle of affairs really need the professional wisdom of a counselor, who's experienced in guiding guys through these challenges.
+Men in the middle of affairs need the professional wisdom of a counselor, one who's experienced in guiding guys through these challenges.
 Having a trusted confidant and partner to walk along side you is invaluable.
 Many of the men I've worked with will tell you that it's the best investment, yes investment, you can make with your time and money.

 Do you have a question you'd like to Ask a Marriage Counselor Click here to submit it and I'll answer it in an up coming post.